 From 2006 to 2016, there were 24 Section 7 consultations conducted related to shoreline reinforcement.
-However, because shoreline reinforcement activities occur in shallower waters, each of these consultations was related to activities occurring outside of the area under consideration for critical habitat designation.
-Given this, no future projects are identified that would take place within the potential MHI IFKW critical habitat area.
+However, because shoreline reinforcement activities occur in shallower waters, each of these consultations was related to activities occurring outside of the critical habitat designation.
+Given this, no future projects are identified that would take place within the MHI IFKW critical habitat area.